mbwolff/WVTM/README.md

 >>> model.most_similar(positive=['femme', 'roi'], negative=['homme'], topn=1)
 [(u'reine', 0.8085041046142578)]
 ```
 Handling verb conjugations and adjective agreements computationally in French is tricky but the code produces a mostly readable text needing grammatical polishing (a good exercise for students).
 The code can modulate any text against any pair of words.
-The quality of the result depends on the word pair parameters.
+The quality of the result depends on the word pair chosen by the user.